mindkin/hourfleet/docs/index.md

 title: Getting Started
 ---
 # Establishing Your Tenancy
-* [Step by step Guide](stepbystep.html) - So you're ready to launch your car sharing network?
-Great, so use this checklist to confirm you have everything sorted.
+* [Step by step Guide](stepbystep.html) - Are you ready to launch your Hourfleet-powered car sharing network?
+Yes?
+Great, so use this checklist to confirm that you have everything sorted.

 # Learning about Hourfleet